 About DolPHIN 2

-Mother-to-child transmission of HIV is entirely preventable and we have a duty to ensure HIV is not handed down across generations - Professor Saye Khoo, Chief Investigator
+Vertical transmission of HIV is entirely preventable and we have a duty to ensure HIV is not handed down across generations - Professor Saye Khoo, Chief Investigator

 Click on the videos to the right to learn more.